Can You Get a Criminal Record for Drunk Driving? Legal Facts

 Understanding Criminal Classifications: DUI Offense Types

 Drunk driving offenses can be classified as either misdemeanors or felonies, depending on several factors.
 Most first-time DUI offenses are misdemeanors, but they still create a criminal record.
-The National Highway Traffic Safety Administration (NHTSA) reports that DUI convictions result in permanent criminal records regardless of classification.
+The National Highway Traffic Safety Administration (NHTSA) reports that DUI convictions can result in criminal records, with how they are recorded and reported varying by jurisdiction.

 First-time offenders typically face misdemeanor charges, while repeat offenders or those involved in accidents causing injury may face felony charges.
 The Federal Bureau of Investigation (FBI) maintains these records in the National Crime Information Center database, ensuring they appear on background checks nationwide.
-Both types of convictions answer the question “can you get a criminal record for drunk driving” with a definitive yes.
+Both types of convictions may result in a criminal record, depending on how the case is resolved and recorded under applicable law.

 Misdemeanor DUI Convictions

-Misdemeanor drunk driving convictions remain on your criminal record permanently in most states.
+Misdemeanor drunk driving convictions may remain on a criminal record for an extended period, depending on state law and whether relief options are available.
 These convictions can result in fines, license suspension, mandatory alcohol education programs, and possible jail time.

 Felony DUI Convictions